Item 14: Understand lifetimes

 The second occurs for methods that use a reference to self (either &self or &mut self); in this case, the compiler assumes that any output references take the lifetime of self, as this turns out to be (by far) the most common situation.

-Summarizing the elision rules for functions:
+Here's a summary of the elision rules for functions:

-• One input, one or more outputs: assume outputs have the "same" lifetime as the input.
+• One input, one or more outputs: assume outputs have the "same" lifetime as the input:

 fn f(x: &Item) -> (&Item, &Item)